 2016 Australian Geographic Nature Photographer of the Year – 3 x finalist images in Landscape and Monochrome

-2016 Tasmanian Nature and Landscape Photography Award – Winner and Third place in ‘Wild Landscapes’ category - 2015 International Landscape Photographer of the Year – Winner of Photograph of the Year
+2016 Tasmanian Nature and Landscape Photography Award – Winner and Third place in ‘Wild Landscapes’ category

 2015 Monochrome Awards – Monochrome Photographer of the Year – Grand Prize Winner